Roshanell/dateChecker/README.md

 Welcome to the Date Checker App!

 This app is a simple web-based application built using HTML, CSS, and JavaScript.
-The app's primary function is to allow users to check whether a given date is a valid date or not.
-With this app, users can input a date in the specified format and the app will return whether the date is valid or not.
+The app's primary function is to allow me to work more with JS Dates.
+With this app, users can check to see what is the current date.

 ## How it's made: